-In accordance with the New York State Public Authorities Law ("PAL") and governance best practices, the Board has adopted various policies relating to the Authority's mission, governance and compliance1.
-Specifically, these include the: (i) Mission Statement; (ii) By-laws; (iii) Board Policy on Procurement2; (iv) Board Policy on Property Disposition3; (v) Board Policy on Real Property Acquisition; (vi) Board Policy on Lobbying; (vii) Trustee Code of Ethics and Conduct; (viii) Board Policy on Trustee Communication; (ix) Board Policy on Interest Rate Exchange Agreements; (x) Board Policy on the Values of Responsiveness and Integrity; and (xi) Board Policy on Property and Policy on Prompt Payment.
+In accordance with the New York State Public Authorities Law ("PAL") and governance best practices, the Board has adopted various policies relating to UDSA's mission, governance and operations.
+Specifically, these include the: (i) Mission Statement; (ii) By-laws; (iii) Board Policy on Procurement1; (iv) Board Policy on Property Disposition2; (v) Board Policy on Real Property Acquisition; (vi) Board Policy on Lobbying; (vii) Trustee Code of Ethics and Conduct; and (viii) Board Policy on Prompt Payment.